 All complaints of sexual harassment (written or oral) will be promptly investigated in a fair and expeditious manner, even in cases where the employee asks that the complaint not be investigated.
-The Sexual Harassment Officer will conduct the investigation in such a way as to maintain the privacy of those involved to the extent practicable under the circumstances.
-Employers should inform complainants that they have a legal duty to investigate allegations of sexual harassment, and that, while the matter will be kept as confidential as possible, it may not be possible to withhold the complainant's identity from the alleged harasser.
+An investigator from the Human Resources Division Investigations COE will conduct the investigation in such a way as to maintain the privacy of those involved to the extent practicable under the circumstances.
+The Investigators will inform complainants that they have a legal duty to investigate allegations of sexual harassment, and that, while the matter will be kept as confidential as possible, it may not be possible to withhold the complainant’s identity from the alleged harasser.
 Investigations will include a private interview with the complainant and with any witnesses.
 In addition, the investigation may include a review of any documents, journals, recordings, voicemails, e-mails or other items that may be relevant to the allegations of harassment.

-The Sexual Harassment Officer will also interview the person alleged to have committed sexual harassment.
-In all interviews, parties will be given a copy of the Commonwealth's policy, and will be given an opportunity to discuss the complaint procedure.
-The Sexual Harassment Officer will document all interviews, collect evidence and maintain an investigation file.
+The Investigator will also interview the person alleged to have committed sexual harassment.
+In all interviews, parties will be given a copy of the Commonwealth’s policy, and will be given an opportunity to discuss the complaint procedure.
+The Investigator will document all interviews, collect evidence and maintain an investigation file.

 Upon the conclusion of the investigation, the agency will notify both the complainant and the person alleged to have committed the harassment, of the results of the investigation.

-The Sexual Harassment Officer will make a determination as soon as possible following the investigation of a complaint.
-The Sexual Harassment Officer will draft a full report outlining the following:
+The Investigator will make a determination as soon as possible following the investigation of a complaint.
+The Investigator will draft a full report outlining the following:

 - The complainant’s allegations of harassment, including a record of the date of the report and date of occurrence(s);